trajafri/eureka/y-comb/README.md

 This seems to work as intended but it's pretty annoying that every time we have to use a recursive function, we need to pass the function to itself.
 This pattern will show up for every recursive function written this way.
-It should be possible to write another function that just takes care of this self application part for us and make this easy for our users.
+It should be possible to write another function that just takes care of this self application part for us.
 Meaning, I should be able to write some function like `selfApp` that lets me use `factorial` as shown below (or at least close to what we have below):